cepefernando/simple-yet-powerful-app/README.md

 # Prerequisites

-1- Have Flask installed in your dev env `pip install flask` 2- Install pytest as the unit testing module `pip install pytest` 2- run `export FLASK_APP=simple-yet-powerful-app.py` to configure flask env.
+- Have Flask installed in your dev env `pip install flask`
+- Install pytest as the unit testing module `pip install pytest`
+- Run `export FLASK_APP=simple-yet-powerful-app.py` to configure flask env.

 # Running the application
 By simply running `flask run` the application will be accessible via localhost on default port 5000.